-Over- vs. underpackaging: what is the optimal barrier for the packaging of your food products?
+Over- VS under packaging: what is the optimal barrier for the packaging of your food products?

-Research projects in close collaboration with companies
+Research project in close collaboration with companies

 Practical implementation by the companies

 Each part of the project (gas, light, functional) consisted of several sub-tasks and for each of these sub-tasks tests were performed by the different research partners, including storage tests for different food products (short shelf life, medium shelf life and long shelf life products) each packed in a reference, a low barrier packaging and a high barrier packaging .
 A number of important conclusions or lessons learned have emerged from this, such as:

 - for short shelf-life products it was possible to switch to monolayer materials or to simplified materials (with fewer layers).

 - for medium shelf-life products, the interaction between oxygen and light turned out to be very crucial; in many cases a multi-layer material was still necessary here, but it was possible to switch to a type of multi-layer composition that is considered to be more recyclable.

 - the effect of adding an oxygen absorber to the packaging was that a better color and odor stability was observed when the meat product was packed in a high barrier packaging.
 In low-barrier packaging, the addition of an oxygen absorber proved unhelpful;